Comparison of rugby league and rugby union: Possession

 In union possession can also be contested at line-outs (played after the ball has gone into touch) and scrums.
-In the same study it was found that the team with the ball at a scrum regained possession 90 percent of the time, while the team with the ball at a lineout regained possession 80 percent of the time.
+In the same study it was found that the team with the ball at a scrum regained possession 90 per cent of the time, while the team with the ball at a lineout regained possession 80 per cent of the time.
 League does not have a lineout, but does utilise a scrum to restart play.
 It is uncommon for modern rugby league scrums to be contested, with the side awarded the scrum almost always gaining possession.
 Possession can also be contested following kicks to restart play from the halfway, 22 metre in both games (and from the goal line in league).
 Generally league restarts are likely to go for distance unless possession is needed quickly (usually if a team is behind with very little time left to play).
 Union restarts are more likely to be short to allow players to contest possession in the air.

 Possession may change the same ways in both games: